-All supply chains are committed to eradicating on-farm mutilation with procedures such as beak trimming and tipping in our egg and chicken supply chain and fish fin clipping forbidden on all salmon farms; pig tail docking is only permitted with veterinary recommendation.
+All supply chains are committed to eradicating on-farm mutilation with procedures such as beak trimming and tipping in our egg and chicken supply chains and fish fin clipping on all salmon farms forbidden; pig tail docking is not permitted unless by veterinary recommendation.
 We are committed to finding alternatives to all forms of livestock mutilation across our supply chains, whether own label or branded.